SrinivasJoshi/samudai/README.md

 Once logged in using OAuth, I receive the required credentials and set it as JWT in localStorage.
 I use it as authorization head to get calendarId and calendar events, but results in error.
 The docs are confusing 😅.

+## Error in task 2 :

+Sending required data after "Sign in with Ethereum" is blocked by server.
+403 error.